-(d) Any alterations to the building or surrounding area associated with the proposed must be determined by the local government to be consistent with the Secretary of the Interior's Standards for Rehabilitation of Historic Properties and the Secretary of the Interior's Standards for Preservation of Historic Properties.
+(d) Any alterations to the building or surrounding area associated with the proposed [sic] must be determined by the local government to be consistent with the Secretary of the Interior's Standards for Rehabilitation of Historic Properties and the Secretary of the Interior's Standards for Preservation of Historic Properties.
 If the County's final decision contradicts the comments submitted by the State Historic Preservation Office, the County shall justify how it reached an opposing conclusion.

-Staff: Any alterations to the building or surrounding area must be consistent with the Secretary of Interior's Standards for Rehabilitation of Historic Properties and the Secretary of the Interior's Standards for Preservation of Historic Properties, and has no adverse effect on the historic character of the property.
-To conduct this review, it is necessary to review the full details of all proposed interior and exterior alterations including proposed roof, window replacements, replacement of siding, and interior modifications, etc. The purpose of this provision is to make sure that modifications to the historic structure do not compromise its historic integrity.
-Staff has supplied this information as Exhibit C.5, which included Exhibit A.1, A.3, A.4, A.5, A.6, A.7, and A.8.

-This information was provided to SPHO for their review.
-Jessica Gabriel, Historian, State of Oregon Parks and Recreation Department State Historic Preservation Office, submitted a letter concurring that the property maintains its eligibility for listing in the National Register of Historic Places and the finding of no adverse effect for the proposed project (Exhibit B.11).
-Subsequently, Chris Donnermeyer, United States Forest Service - Columbia River Gorge Scenic Area Heritage Resources Program Manager, reviewed the Oregon SHPO Clearance Form, prepared by Jessica Engeman, Historic Preservation Specialist, Venerable Group, Inc. and concurred with the assessment of "No Adverse effect" for "all proposed repairs and rehabilitation, construction of the addition, and landscape work" (Exhibit B.12).
+Staff: Any alterations to the building or surrounding area must be consistent with the Secretary of Interior's Standards for Rehabilitation of Historic Properties and the Secretary of the Interior's Standards for Preservation of Historic Properties.
+To conduct this review, staff supplied the application and supporting materials (listed as Exhibit C.5, which included Exhibit A.1, A.3, A.4, A.5, A.6, A.7, and A.8) to agency partners for their technical review.
+Based on the expert opinion of State of Oregon Parks and Recreation Department State Historic Preservation Office and United States Forest Service - Columbia River Gorge Scenic Area Heritage Resources Program, they found that there would be no adverse effect for the proposed rehabilitation of the original View Point Inn and the historic shed project (Exhibit I.1).
+The finding of no adverse effect indicates that the alterations of the building and surrounding area are consistent with Secretary of the Interior's Standards for Rehabilitation of Historic Properties.
+As the local government, staff agrees with this determination.
 This criterion is met.

 (e) The proposed use must be determined by the County to have no effect or no adverse effect on the historic character of the property, including features of the property contributing to its historic significance.
-If the County's final decision contradicts the comments submitted by the State

-Historic Preservation Office, the County shall justify how it reached an opposing conclusion.
+If the County's final decision contradicts the comments submitted by the State Historic Preservation Office, the County shall justify how it reached an opposing conclusion.

-Staff: Information and comments from SPHO and the United State Forest Service found the proposed use would have no adverse effect on the historic character of the property (Exhibit B.11 and B.12).
-The County agrees with their finding and concurrence that no adverse effect on the historic character of the property will occur based on the proposed use.
+Staff: Information and comments from SPHO and the United State Forest Service found the proposed use would have no adverse effect on the historic character of the property (Exhibit B.11, B.12, and I.1).
+Staff agrees with their finding and concurs that no adverse effect on the historic character of the property will occur based on the proposed use.
 This criterion is met.

-7.7.2 (2) Scenic Resources.
+7.4.4.2 (2) Scenic Resources.